utdata/csvkit-nicar/README.md

 ### About commands in this lesson

 These directions are written in a syntax called Markdown.
-It looks pretty when we look at it on [github](https://github.com/utdata/csvkit-nicar2018/blob/master/README.md, but it might be confusing if you are looking at the README.md file a text editor, and aren't familiar with Markdown.
+It looks pretty when we look at it on [github](https://github.com/utdata/csvkit-nicar2018/blob/master/README.md, but it might be confusing if you are looking at the README.md file in a text editor, and aren't familiar with Markdown.

 - Code blocks are enclosed in backtick marks.
 This makes them stand out on Gitub.
+The backticks are not part of the command.
 - To designate the input you type in vs output the computer spits out, I will use the `$` at the beginning to show you to type it in.
 But DON'T TYPE IN THE `$`.
 Or the backtick marks.

 So, if `$ ls -l` is the command.
 Type just "ls -l" and then hit return.